relativitydev3/CyberScope/README.md

     ```

 ### Inglés

+The provided code is a program that utilizes the Nmap tool to perform network scans and identify vulnerabilities.
+It offers various scanning modes, such as scanning by IP, silent search, and quick search.
+It's important to note that this code is still under development and may receive updates in the future.

 1. Clone the CyberScope repository from GitHub.
 You can do this by running the following command in your terminal:
     ```bash